-Progress made in project and planning:

-Progress made in achieving the personal learning goals:

-Impression of your general performance at the internship provider (ask your supervisor and
+Progress made in project and planning: Progress made in achieving the personal learning goals: Improcesion of your general performance at the internehin provider (ack your supervisor and Impression of your general performance at the internship provider (ask your supervisor and near colleagues): Strong points: Points for improvement / to pay attention to:

-near colleagues):

-Strong points:

-Points for improvement / to pay attention to:

-, , - , - , - ,

-Topics you are going to work on the forthcoming months:
+Topics you are going to work on the forthcomi ng months:

+O conflict control of a control control

-Overall impression of your internship:
+Overall impression of your internship: 'The student will be able to finish internship satisfactorily' Yes / N

-'The student will be able to finish internship satisfac torily' Yes / No
+The student will be able to illustrationing sa itisfactorily Yes / No

-·

-(If you hesitate to answer this question positively, p short notice). ease contact your WU sup ervisor within
+(If you hesitate to answer this question positiv ely, please contact your WU s upervisor within

 short notice).

+According to the second to

 Agreed and signed by

 Date:

-Cl. de d toto colta (boot) colors to

-Student Internship (host) superviso or
+Student Internship (host) supervisor

 Sent to the WU supervisor on (date).